dwallach1/connect_four_gui/README.md

 * **launch**: launches GUI, validates IP address of entered server

+# Workflow

+This repository holds the client-side GUI for our ConnectK Rust package.
+It begins by prompting the user to enter the IP address of the server.
+This IP address, for the purposes of this project, is either a local host (i.e. http://127.0.0.1:8080) or a wildcat server exposing a local host via Ngrok (http://4f315d8e.ngrok.io).
+The IP address is configured by the [game server](https://github.com/mmgeorge/game_server) program which is the server-side executable.
+If given a valid IP address, validated by a connection to the running server, the client is then presented with a screen to either join exisitng games or create a new game with W columns, H rows and an amount of K in succession needed to win the game.
+For the game to be valid, K must be less than or equal to either H or W. After this, the main game screen is brought to view.
+If it is the user's turn, all the buttons will be enabled (unless a column is full) and the user will be able to select a radio button and then click play to send their move.
+This will cause their game state to begin polling the server for the other players move.
+Polling disables the buttons on their screen as they should not be able to play moves when it is not their turn.
+The game screen will also poll when you join a game and it is not your turn.
+After a game is over (either won, tied or abandoned) the sceen will display a message and the user can exit out of the screen and either start/join a new game or exit the ConnectK program.

 # Dependencies
 * gtk = { git = "https://github.com/gtk-rs/gtk.git", features = ["v3_16"] }
 * gdk = { git = "https://github.com/gtk-rs/gdk.git" }